havarddj/havarddj.github.io/src/pages/teaching/classes.md

 ## 2021-2022

-+ Summer 2022: Instructor for TOPS summer school in Oxford
++ Summer 2022: Instructor in TOPS summer school in Oxford
 + Trinity term 2022: Tutor in Part A: Number theory
 + Michaelmas term 2021: Tutor and TA in Part B: Galois theory